lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ### Look-ahead and Look-behind
-Look-ahead and look-behind assertions allow the regex to include or exclude certain patterns based on what comes before or after the main pattern without including those conditional patterns in the actual match.
+Look-ahead and look-behind assertions include or exclude certain patterns based on what comes before or after the main pattern and without including those conditional patterns in the actual match.
 Look-ahead is denoted with `(?=...)` for positive look-ahead and `(?!...)` for negative look-ahead.
 Look-behind is represented by `(?<=...)` for positive look-behind and `(?<!...)` for negative look-behind.

 **Example:**
 - `q(?=u)`: Positive look-ahead that matches 'q' only if it's followed by 'u', as in 'queue'.